 my boss wants to personally reimburse me for a payroll error by Alison Green on December 18, 2014 A reader writes: Early this summer, my workplace switched to a new time tracking system.
 Sometime in the first few pay periods that it was in use, my paycheck came up 8 hours short.
 I brought it to the attention of my manager the next week; he said he would check with payroll to find out what happened.
 It’s not clear from the time tracking system where the error originated: I may have made an error when I entered my time, my manager may have made an error when he approved my time, or the system itself may have introduced the error.
 I followed up with my manager several times, though in retrospect I probably wasn’t doing so as often or as aggressively as I should have.
 My manager came to me the other day, and told me that he’d goofed.
 He waited too long to talk to payroll about the error, and by the time he did, they told him it was too late to correct that paycheck.
 And because I’m salaried exempt, there isn’t any mechanism for them to just add 8 hours to an upcoming check.
 My manager’s solution: he’s going to reimburse me out of his own pocket for the error.
 He just needs for me to tell him what my hourly rate was for that paycheck.
 I’m not sure how I should respond.
 It’s great that my manager wants to make sure I get payed at his own expense, and maybe that’s fair since apparently it’s his procrastination that prevented it from being corrected through payroll.
 On the other hand, I’m not particularly comfortable taking money from him personally, when we don’t know who’s ultimately at fault for the original error.
 And finally, despite any procrastination, I feel that this needs to be addressed at the corporate level, by payroll.
 If their system is capable of preventing a salaried, exempt employee from receiving additional pay, shouldn’t it be equally impossible for it to short that pay within a single week or pay period?
 What do you suggest?
 Should I just accept the money and be happy I got it?
 Should I push back on corporate taking responsibility (are they responsible by wage regulations?)
 It makes no sense that they claim they’re unable to fix it now.
 First, if they’re able to dock pay from an exempt employee (something that shouldn’t generally be happening except in very rare and limited circumstances), of course they’re able to add it back in.
 Even aside from that, of course they’re able to add it back in — in the same way they’d do any other pay adjustments, like a one-time bonus.
 So you’re right to call BS on that.
 Second, it doesn’t matter how easy or difficult their system makes this.
 The law requires employers to pay employees correctly, period.
 So they need to find a way to pay you the money owed.
 They can’t arbitrarily decide that it’s been too long; the law obligates them to pay you correctly.
 I’d say this to your boss: “I really appreciate you wanting to make this right at personal expense to yourself, but I really think it needs to be corrected by the company so that my payroll records and tax reporting are correct.
 Also, the law is really clear on companies being obligated to pay employees all money due, even if it’s from a mistake discovered a few months later, and I don’t want us to get into legally problematic territory.
 Is there someone we can escalate this to so that it’s handled correctly through payroll?”
-You may also like:my employee wasn't respectful enough after the company messed up her paycheckhow can I tactfully point out to coworkers that a miscommunication error is theirs?my employee never apologizes when his mistakes cause extra work for other people { 129 comments }
+You may also like:my employee wasn't respectful enough after the company messed up her paycheckhow can I tactfully point out to coworkers that a miscommunication error is theirs?someone or something is deleting our work emails { 129 comments }

 fposte* December 18, 2014 at 11:05 am I suspect the supervisor paying out of pocket is also a tax mess for everybody involved.